vimeo/VIMVideoPlayer/README.md

 [self.videoPlayerView.player play];

 /*
-Note: This must be a URL to an actual video resource (e.g. http://website.com/video.mp4, http://website.com/video.m3u8 etc.), It cannot be a URL to a web page (e.g. https://vimeo.com/67069182), See below for info on using VIMVideoPlayer to play Vimeo videos.
+  Note: This must be a URL to an actual video resource (e.g. http://website.com/video.mp4 or .m3u8 etc.), It cannot be a URL to a web page (e.g. https://vimeo.com/67069182), See below for info on using VIMVideoPlayer to play Vimeo videos.
 */

 // Using an AVPlayerItem